It’s unapologetically expensive and we don’t have ungodly amounts of money to spend on the luxury that LV is.

 Of course, Vegas doesn’t inspire awe and wonder that one gets from visiting all of the above cities around the world, but it does excite the senses and it is worth seeing once.

 Tip: I’d suggest traveling with another family.
 The couples can take turns to babysit.
 This way both of them can enjoy the Strip in its neon glory at night.
+There are some of the world’s coolest and most romantic experiences to have in Las Vegas for Couples.

 #4 Discover the Attractions of Paris in Las Vegas